-SPECIAL STUDIES OR PROJECTS 199 IN CHEMISTRY
+199 SPECIAL STUDIES OR PROJECTS IN CHEMISTRY

-Prerequisite: Varies with topic Corequisite: Varies with topic Recommended Preparation: Varies with topic 3-9 hours
+Corequisite: Varies with topic Recommended Preparation: Varies with topic

 Individual study, research or projects in Chemistry under instructor guidance.
 Written reports and periodic conferences required.
 Content and unit credit to be determined by student/instructor conferences and the Office of Instruction.
 May be repeated for a maximum of 9 units.